chriscow/minds/README.md

 # Minds Toolkit

-A lightweight Go library for building LLM-based applications through the composition of handlers, inspired by the `http.Handler` middleware pattern.
+A lightweight Go library for building LLM-based applications through composable handlers, inspired by the `http.Handler` middleware pattern.

-This toolkit takes inspiration from LangChain's runnables and addresses the need for a modular, extensible framework for conversational AI development in Go.
-By leveraging Go's idiomatic patterns, the library provides a composable middleware design tailored to processing message threads.

-The framework applies the same handler-based design to both LLMs and tool integrations.
-It includes implementations for OpenAI and Google's Gemini, as well as a suite of tools in the `minds/openai`, `minds/gemini`, and `minds/tools` modules.
+Minds Toolkit provides a modular and extensible framework for conversational AI development in Go.
+It leverages Go's idiomatic patterns to create a composable middleware design tailored for processing message threads.
+The framework supports both LLMs and tool integrations, with built-in implementations for OpenAI, Google's Gemini, and a suite of tools in the `minds/openai`, `minds/gemini`, and `minds/tools` modules.

+---

 ## Features

-- **Composable Middleware**: Build complex pipelines for handling message threads with composable, reusable handlers.
+- **Composable Middleware**: Build complex pipelines for handling message threads with reusable handlers.
-- **Extensible Design**: Add custom handlers and integrate external APIs with ease.
+- **Extensible Design**: Easily add custom handlers and integrate external APIs.
 - **Integration Tools**: Built-in support for LLM providers and tools for generative AI workflows.
 - **Testing-Friendly**: Well-structured interfaces and unit-tested components for robust development.

+---

 ## Installation